S6-Semdw/Documents/Group project/Research/Scaling infrastructure.md

 ## Brainstorm

-In addition to Mark interviewing me, we also had a brainstorming session together on this subrvague.
+In addition to Mark interviewing me, we also had a brainstorming session together on this subquestion.
 We talked together about the possibilities of containerization and microservices for scaling the software.
 We talked about Docker and all its capabilities.
 We also looked at the group project we are currently working on called Automated trading model and how Docker can be of good use here.
 A prototype came out of this which ensures that a microservice is in a docker container and can be used from there.
 This is very useful for the group project we are currently working on.

 ## Prototyping